suuniqo/vec/README.md

 # vec
-Vector implementation in pure C with robust error handling.
+Vector implementation in C with robust error handling.